 The Parallel Computing Systems (PCS) theme performs research on the design, programming and run-time management of multi-core and multi-processor computer systems.
 The modeling, analysis and optimization of the extra-functional aspects of these systems, such as performance, power/energy consumption but also the degree of productivity to design and program these systems, play a pivotal role in this work.
-The System and Network Engineering Lab does research on four topics in the area PCS.
+The Systems and Networking Lab does research on four topics in the area PCS.

 Modeling, Simulation and Exploration of Embedded Systems

 This research centers around the system-level modeling, simulation and exploration of multi- and many-core embedded computer systems with the purpose of efficiently and effectively designing, programming and (runtime) managing these systems.
 More specifically, the research focus is on the development of techniques, algorithms and tools for the analysis and optimization of so-called extra-functional system behavior, like system performance, power/energy consumption, reliability and costs.
 For more information see: dr. A.D.
 Pimentel.